ashishtayal89/mernguide/client/src/chapters/3_Fibers/Readme.md

 2. Child
 3. Sibling

-Example of a fiber object is like this
+Example of a fiber object is :

 ```json
 {